 CASE SUMMARY

-On August 23, 2021, a Wisconsin non-profit group and a group of Wisconsin voters filed a petition with the Wisconsin Supreme Court seeking to invoke the Court's original jurisdiction to challenge the state's 2010-cycle congressional and legislative redistricting plans as violating the state constitution.
-Plaintiffs alleged that based on the 2020 Census results, population shifts over the last decade had rendered Wisconsin's congressional and legislative plans malapportioned in violation of Article IV of the Wisconsin Constitution and the one person, one vote constitutional requirement interpreted therefrom.
-The plaintiffs also alleged that their action should be controlling with respect to the state's redistricting process rather than a similar challenge that was filed and then-pending in federal court, Hunter v.
-Bostelmann, because congressional and legislative redistricting are primarily state, not federal, functions.
-They requested a judicial declaration that the 2010-cycle redistricting plans were unconstitutional, an injunction barring them from being implemented or used in any future elections, and a stay on the case until the Legislature had adopted a new redistricting plan; then, if a challenge was made to the new maps, for the Court to rule on the constitutionality of such plan.
-They also requested that the Court adopt new, properly apportioned congressional and legislative maps in accordance with the state's traditional redistricting criteria and without regard to their likely political impacts in the event the Legislature and Governor failed to do so.
+On August 23, 2021, a Wisconsin non-profit and several voters filed a petition with the Wisconsin Supreme Court seeking original jurisdiction to challenge the state’s then-still-in-effect 2010-cycle congressional and legislative redistricting plans as malapportioned in violation of the Wisconsin Constitution’s one person, one vote requirement.
+Petitioners also argued their action should be controlling over the state’s redistricting process rather than a similar challenge that had been filed in federal court, Hunter v.
+Bostelmann, since redistricting is primarily a state – not federal – function.
+They sought a judicial declaration the 2010-cycle plans were unconstitutional, an injunction barring their use in future elections, a stay on the case until the Wisconsin Legislature had enacted new plans, and, if challenges were filed thereto, for the court to determine the legality of those plans.
+Petitioners also requested that the court adopt new redistricting plans without regard to their political effects if the legislature and governor failed to do so.

 Related Cases: Hunter v.
 Bostelmann; Black Leaders Organizing for Communities v.
 Spindell